STEllAR-GROUP/hpx/docs/sphinx/why_hpx.rst

 example let's look at the way we usually write our applications for clusters using MPI.
 This programming model is all about data transfer between nodes.
 MPI is the prevalent programming model for clusters, and it is fairly straightforward to understand and to use.
-Therefore, we often write the applications in a way that accommodates this model, centered around data transfer.
+Therefore, we often write applications in a way that accommodates this model, centered around data transfer.
 These applications usually work well for smaller problem sizes and for regular data structures.
 The larger the amount of data we have to churn and the more